IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 About content of the commits:

 > 1. All changes in a commit should be related.
->    * Don’t combine changes that address different problems into a single
+>    - Don’t combine changes that address different problems into a single
 >      commit.
 > 2. All changes in a commit should address a single aspect of a problem or
 >    change.
->    * Don’t be afraid to break up a new feature, bug fix, or refactoring
+>    - Don’t be afraid to break up a new feature, bug fix, or refactoring effort
->      effort into multiple distinct changes.
+>      into multiple distinct changes.
->    * This will help you keep track of what works and what doesn’t: if there’s
+>    - This will help you keep track of what works and what doesn’t: if there’s
 >      a problem, you can always revert to the last known good state.
 If you
 >      wait too long between commits, you may lose a lot of work or spend too
 >      long finding the source of the problem.
 > 3. Prefer small commits to large commits.
->    * This helps reviewers by allowing them to focus on a small set of related
+>    - This helps reviewers by allowing them to focus on a small set of related
 >      changes.
->    * This helps future debugging efforts by increasing the probability that a
+>    - This helps future debugging efforts by increasing the probability that a
 >      git bisect operation will quickly identify the source of the problem.

 About content of the commits messages: